Trusted App Protection (TAP)

-You can also add a Privilege Management for Windows Allow rule and place it higher in the precedence order than the TAP (High Security) policy.
+You can also add an Endpoint Privilege Management for Windows Allow rule and place it higher in the precedence order than the TAP (High Security) policy.
 This allows your use case to run but it also overrides any subsequent rules that apply to that application.
 Therefore it should be used with caution.

 Trusted Application Protection (TAP) is reported in Reporting.
 You can use the top level TAP dashboard to view the TAP incidents over the time period, split by type of TAP application.
 In the same dashboard, you can also see the number of incidents, targets, users, and hosts for each TAP application.